ScryEngineering/scrygroup.com/content/blog-posts/2019-05-13/Why 100% utilization of your time is a bad goal.md

 ### Outdated thinking regarding productivity and time management

-In both corporate and startup cultures, you'll find the toxic mindset of presenteeism abounds.
+In both corporate and startup cultures, the toxic mindset of [presenteeism](https://www.forbes.com/sites/karenhigginbottom/2018/04/20/the-price-of-presenteeism-2/#5e123ced7f9c) abounds.
 Many labor under the notion that to be seen as productive, we need to be in the office, on our computers, and that we should book up 100% of our time.

 The (counter-intuitive) truth is that aiming to use less than 100% of your time actually makes you more productive, because you give yourself a finite amount of time to accomplish your task.
 Think of the last time you set a self-imposed deadline on a personal or work project, rather than procrastinating and taking all day (or week!) to complete it.
 You probably felt more productive when you focused on finishing your task in a shorter time span, then rewarding yourself with an afternoon or weekend off.

 ### Poor, fear-based management

 There's no way to sugarcoat this harsh reality.
 Some businesses are badly managed for so long that toxic culture permeates the company.
-Short-sighted, incompetent leaders can leave a devastating impact on employees and their environment long after they depart or retire.

 Bad leaders often use fear to wield power over staff, and implement unrealistic expectations and policies.
 One of those is that staff are seen as nothing more than behinds in seats, cost centres who must generate revenue for the business.
 And they're *always* expected to be productive and within reach.
 Good employees either wither under this type of leadership, or leave in search of healthier environments.